-9.2 config.yml and constants.yml files
+11.2 config.yml, constants.yml and network.yml files

 The /etc/ngcp-config/config.yml file contains all the user-configurable options, using the YAML (YAML Ain't Markup Language) syntax.

 The /etc/ngcp-config/constants.yml file provides configuration options for the platform that aren't supposed to be edited by the user.
 Do not manually edit this file unless you really know what you're doing.